• Skip to main content

 Measuring 55.2 x 53.5 mm in width and height and a whopping 18.2 mm in thickness, the watch is huge and can be extremely uncomfortable if you, say, wear a motorcycle jacket with warm gloves: it just won’t fit well in such a confined space and will be a constant source of distraction.
 Well, at least the bulkiness is justified because the huge body made from soft material serves the same function as Styrofoam blocks put around your brand new TV when you first open the cardboard box: it protects the fragile electronic components from shocks and other undesirable effects.

-As far as accuracy is concerned, the Module 3410 that powers this watch delivers the fairly mediocre deviation of +/- 15 seconds per month (basically a standard for the current generation of G-Shocks,) but the lack of precision is mitigated with their signature Multi-Band 6 Atomic Timekeeping technology that allows the watch to receive calibration signals from the nearest atomic clock station and adjust the caliber accordingly.
+As far as accuracy is concerned, the Module 3410 that powers this watch delivers a fairly mediocre deviation of +/- 15 seconds per month (basically a standard for the current generation of G-Shocks,) but the lack of precision is mitigated with their signature Multi-Band 6 Atomic Timekeeping technology that allows the watch to receive calibration signals from the nearest atomic clock station and adjust the caliber accordingly.
 Well, many people actually find this sort of cool.

 Anyway, the Rangeman GW-9400 is a nice wristwatch with a wide range of functions that, at a price of just around $500 make it an ultimate tool watch for the kind of people who think that Breitling Emergency is for pussies.